 Thank you for your professional approach in the interview.

-Do not forget to ask for the decision
+Do not forget to ask about the final decision

-Sample follow up email after the job interview
+Sample follow up email (letter) after the interview

-Dear Mr. Jenkins, (always include the exact name of the person, you should know it after the interview.
+Dear Mr. Jenkins, (Always include the name of the person, you should know their name after the interview.
 Formulations like “Dear HR Manager” are acceptable only if you are sending the follow-up letter to another person from the company.)

-I want to thank you for giving me a chance to present myself in the interview for sales director position and for your professional approach. (small honest compliment in the beginning is never bad, use another formulation if you want.)
+I want to thank you for a chance to interview for sales manager position in your company, and for your professional approach in an interview.
+(Small honest compliment is never bad, use another formulation if you want.)

 After the interview with you, I am really motivated to work for your company.
-I like the visions, goals and ideas, as well as the working environment as described by you in the interview.
+I like the vision, the goals and ideas, as well as the working environment in your place.
 I also believe that I fit well into the team of people who work in your sales department right now.
 (Show motivation, point out specific things so your words sound authentic.)

-Please, let me know when you decide.
-After this interview, I am open to any possibilities in your company, now, or in the future. (open some doors for the future, just in case they choose someone else for this particular job; maybe they will offer you another one.)
+Please, let me know your decision as soon as possible.
+I am open to any options of co-operation with your company, now, or anytime in the future.
+(Keep the doors open, just for a case they’d choose someone else for this particular job; maybe they will offer you another one.)